schwalle/kicktipp-betbot/README.md

 ...
 ```
 Specifying the ```--overide-bets``` option will ignore already placed bets and override former placed bets.

+#### Testing the outcome:
+If you don't want the betbot to carry out any operations on your games you can add the ```--dry-run``` parameter.
+This prevents the betbot from submitting any bets to your prediction games.

 ### Match Predictor Functions
 By default the betbot uses a rather simple prediction algorithm called 'SimplePredictor'.
 You can specify a predictor method by using the ```--predictor``` parameter.